INTRODUCTION

 In Heliopolis, women carried hard labor on an equal footing with men.
 They worked on the ground, under the ground, and in the air.
 The General Directorate of aeroplanes hired only women.
 There were more of them in state institutions than men.
 At the cost of an enormous struggle, women long ago won the right to occupy all the highest positions in the country's government.
 Several times the ministry was composed of only women; in the end, in appearance and mentality, they completely merged with the men.

 A month after Venturio opened his gardens to the press, everyone from the king to the last beggar saw that a monument must be erected.
-One of the assemblymen who had been waiting twenty years for a minister's portfolio, made a great speech in parliament on the merits of Venturio and the ways to perpetuate his name.
+One of the assemblymen who waited twenty years for a minister's portfolio made a great speech in parliament on the merits of Venturio and the ways to perpetuate his name.
 Nobody objected.
-This ministerial candidate demanded an open vote "so that we know, as he said, the names of those who will oppose the glory of the people."
+This ministerial candidate demanded an open vote "so that we know, like he said, the names of those who would oppose the glory of the people."
 It was adopted unanimously.

 With the money collected by nationwide subscriptions, a magnificent monument was erected to the owner of the brothels in bronze and marble.
 Venturio himself crowned his bronze image with a laurel wreath, and when the small, bald man with a sagging belly climbed the stairs onto the shoulders of the statue, a crowd of thousands, who always say what the newspapers say, cried out, glorifying the great Venturio.